Hedgehog houses upgraded with Microchip Cat Doors

 The overwintered hedgehogs come in as juveniles around November.
 They are usually too young to cope without a parent and not big enough to survive the winter on their own.
 At the point that they come into care they are usually near death.
 Hedgehogs shouldn't be seen by people and when they are, it's normally at a point that they are in dire need.
 Once they reach a stable condition and weight (around 1kg) they are ready to move into outdoor enclosures.
 In previous years I've used wooden rabbit houses or hutches to keep them in.
 This causes all sorts of problems with not only mixing up who's who (I try to release each hedgehog back to where it came from) but also with vermin.
 So, we built an outdoor enclosure to solve the vermin issue and I decided to start microchipping the hedgehogs to keep track of the high numbers we have passing through our rescue.
 I also wanted to microchip the hedgehogs so I can see if we have ‘repeat offenders’.
 Then, if I’ve cared for them previously, I will know their age, where and how far they've been travelling, as well as their medical history.

-The cat flaps are especially important in the houses I have designed to give protection to the likes of our blind, long-term hedgehog and to prevent overcrowding in any one house.
-It has taken the hogs no time at all to figure out the cat flaps.
+The cat doors are especially important in the houses I have designed to give protection to the likes of our blind, long-term hedgehog and to prevent overcrowding in any one house.
+It has taken the hogs no time at all to figure out the cat doors.
 They are inquisitive creatures that use their noses to guide them and generally bang into things!
 I've found the whole mission a complete success.